TrueeGritt/software-tester-portfolio/README.md

 ## Skills

-  * Manual and Automation Testing (Postman, Katalon, Selenium)
+  * Manual and Automation Testing (Postman, Katalon, Cypress)
   * Mobile and web testing
   * Review and define workflows
   * Integrating test cases to the bitbucket pipeline